RedCrafter07/ahead.js/README.md

 ## Why Ahead.js?

 Ahead.js brings the best of both worlds.
 It uses React.js for rendering, React Router for routing on client and for SSR and Express.js as the router.

+# Credits

+- Special thanks to FishingHacks for helping me with the project and giving me some ideas.
+- Client and Server
+  - The router found in ahead.js/server is from express.
+It's exported from there for convenience.
+  - The stuff from ahead.js/client is from react-router-dom.
+It's exported from there for convenience as well.
+  - Full credit to these libraries and their authors.